 Boots Advantage Card suffered an attempted cyber-attack, using stolen passwords to compromise user’s accounts.
-Boots was

 The Boots incident once again demonstrates the importance of user’s not using the same username and password for multiple accounts.

 A misconfigured cloud server at Avon allowed 19 million records to be leaked, including personal information.
-The damage to Avon included
+The damage to Avon included:

 - Exposing the company to ransomware attacks

 - Some services and operations were interrupted, which may have been caused by the leak

 These types of incidents can be prevented by encrypting databases and adding password protection.

 Oracle and Salesforce use third-party cookies for mass surveillance of internet users and ad tracking to carry out real-time ad auction bidding.
 Litigation argues that the process is not compliant with EU laws that govern personal data use without the person’s consent.
 Oracle and Salesforce are subject to: